 On 12 December 2020, child X was arrested for idle and disorderly offence under section 180(d) of the Penal Code when she was on her way to a night of praise.
 She alleges that she was in a company of two friends, a boy and a girl when they were arrested.
 It is alleged that the police officers asked for money from the three and only one girl was able to give the police the money and was immediately released.
 Child X was taken into police custody with the boy.
 Whilst in police custody, she alleges that Officer Andrew Chagaga, took her away from everyone else right in the police building and raped her twice.
 Officer Chagaga later released her and her friend in the night.
 She reported the incident the following day and Chagaga was subsequently arrested for rape.

 The trial against Officer Andrew Chagaga, commenced on 17th February 2021 and the State paraded seven witnesses to prove the case of rape.
 Andrew Chagaga was subsequently found with a case to answer and he was called upon to enter his defence.
 He exercised his right to remain silent but brought one witness in his defence.
 On 15 July 2021 the Court delivered its judgment convicting Officer Chagaga of raping the child twice in police custody.
-A sentencing hearing was scheduled for 11 August 2021 at 9:00 am.

 The case is being prosecuted by Eunice Ndingo from the office of the Director of Public Prosecutions, Chikondi Chijozi of SALC and Ruth Kaima of CHREAA.